C.5.1

 In astronomy, the pattern of spectral lines from a star or galaxy is compared with the same pattern measured in a laboratory.
 If the whole pattern has shifted, the source is moving relative to us along the line of sight.
 A shift to longer wavelengths shows recession; a shift to shorter wavelengths shows approach.

-For nearby stars and rotating bodies, Doppler shifts can reveal speeds of approach, recession, or rotation.
+For nearby stars and rotating bodies, Doppler shifts can show speeds of approach, recession, or rotation.
 For distant galaxies, redshift is one of the key observations behind the large-scale expansion of the universe.
-In the low-speed approximation, a measured fractional wavelength shift gives a recessional speed using (v\approx (\Delta\lambda/\lambda)c).
+In the low-speed approximation, a measured fractional wavelength shift gives a recessional speed using .

 An extended body is an object whose different parts can have different velocities relative to an observer.
 A rotating star is a good example.
-One limb of the star may be moving towards Earth while the opposite limb moves away.
+One limb of the star may move towards Earth while the opposite limb moves away.

 Light from the approaching limb is blueshifted; light from the receding limb is redshifted.
 Radiation from a point whose surface velocity is perpendicular to the line of sight has no line-of-sight Doppler shift.
-This broadens the spectral lines from the disk, or can even split them in careful measurements.
+Across the disk, this produces broadening, or splitting in careful measurements, of spectral lines.

 Once the tangential speed at the edge is known, the rotational period can be estimated from